Did SCOTUS Make it Easier to Deport Green Card Holders?

 The Supreme Court in Barton was not the first to decide this issue.
 Previously, the Eleventh, Second, Third, and Fifth Circuits had decided similar cases and found that if you “commit” one of the enumerated crimes, you are ineligible.
 The Ninth Circuit ruled that a lawful permanent resident’s commission of an offense listed in §1182(a)(2) makes the noncitizen ineligible for cancellation of removal only if that offense was one of the offenses of removal.
 Because five of the highest Courts in the USA were split on this issue, the Supreme Court took up the case.

 The Supreme Court agreed with the Four Circuit Courts who found the plain language of the statute renders a lawful permanent resident ineligible for cancellation of removal if they commit certain crimes in the first 7 years of eligibility.
-They found that Congress specifically wrote this into law to try and strike the right balance between honoring the length of residency of someone in the United States but disfavoring the continued residency of violent criminals who are repeat offenders.
+They found that Congress specifically wrote this into law to try and strike the right balance between honoring the length of residency of someone in the United States and disfavoring the continued residency of violent criminals who are repeat offenders.

 What Current Green Card Holders Need to Know